msft-azure-iac-hackathon/github-runner-and-devops-agent-in-azure-container-apps/readme.md

 * GH_OWNER - the name of the GitHub organization where the new GH runner will self register
 * GH_REPOSITORY - the name of the GitHub repository where the new GH runner will self register
 * GH_PAT - your fine grained token meeting the following needs:
-    - Organization permissions: none
+    - Organization permissions:
-    - Repository permissions (Scoped to the GH_REPOSITORY above)
+        - Read access to organization administration
-        - Read access to metadata
+        - Read and Write access to organization self hosted runners
-        - Read and Write access to administration
+    - Repository permissions: none
 * ADO_ORG_URL - the url of the Azure DevOps Organization where the new DevOps agents will self register
 * ADO_HOSTPOOL_NAME - the name of the Azure DevOps hostpool name where the new DevOps agents will self register
 * ADO_PAT - your fine grained token meeting the following requirements: